melon-boy/odroid-webserver/README.md

 Main script **configure.sh** gets some parameters:

-* --hostname=HOSTNAME: Replace HOSTNAME with your desired host name.
+* --hostname HOSTNAME: Replace HOSTNAME with your desired host name.
 This parameter is mandatory.
-* --ip=IP: Replace IP with your static ip address.
+* --ip IP: Replace IP with your static ip address.
-* --mask=MASK: Replace MASK with your network mask.
+* --mask MASK: Replace MASK with your network mask.
-* --gateway=GW: Replace GW with your gateway ip address.
+* --gateway GW: Replace GW with your gateway ip address.

 If the **--ip** parameter is supplied **--mask** and **--gateway** parameters are mandatory.